-Route the top strap through the slot on top of the seat, pass the strap through the seat, then latch the hook onto the anchor bracket.
+2. Route the top strap through the slot on top of the seat, pass the strap through the seat, then latch the hook onto the anchor bracket.

-Close the cover so that the hook does not come off the anchor bracket, and return the cup holder to the original position.
+Close the cover and return the cup holder to the original position.

 3. Move the child restraint system to the correct position.